adamjberg/devtails.xyz/_posts/randy/2022-07-24-how-video-takes-all-day.md

 Some subjects are hard to visualize – other creative treatments can hatch out of nowhere.
 A single picture can say a thousand words.
 Here we have 300 picture frames to work with - upward potential for 300,000 words communicated inside a 10 second video.

-Which of these words stand out to tell the tale in short?
-It helps to be the writer and have familiarity with the subject matter, but there Creative Gods can be nudged along with a few words of recollection.
+Which of these words stand out to tell the tale in short visual form?
+It helps to be the writer and have familiarity with the subject matter, but the Creative Gods can be nudged along with a few words of focus.
 Thy ask:

      What is the point of the story?
      What are the keywords to focus on?